 At this stage you need to re-evaluate what your overall message for your poster will be.
 Think about a cohesive story to tell.
 You will likely need to think about what graphs will help you deliver that message and will perhaps need to do additional analyses.

-When you are ready to start piecing together your poster, you can use one of the available Power Point templates on moodle.
+When you are ready to start piecing together your poster, you can use one of the available Power Point templates on moodle or start from scratch.
 The dimensions of the poster are typically (40″ x 36″).
 Feel free to change colors or section headings.
 Since we are not printing your poster this semester, the exact dimensions are not critical.
 However, some students have opted to share their poster presentation at various student conferences.
 So it may be to your benefit to adhere to this format in case you want to print it down the line.